 - Command and Control Systems

 Naval Combat Systems Engineering Officers are employed in the ships and submarines of the Forces Naval Fleet and at shore-based establishments.

-Marine Systems Engineers serve as the Head of the Combat Systems Engineering Department.
+Naval Combat Systems Engineers serve as the Head of the Combat Systems Engineering Department.
 They deal with the challenges associated with life at sea while leading a large number of personnel.
 In shore-based establishments, Naval Combat Systems Engineering Officers are employed throughout Canada, primarily in Halifax, Nova Scotia; Victoria, British Columbia; the National Capital Region; and abroad.
 The range of employment is wide and involves the challenges of understanding present and future technologies.
 In addition, they are employed in staff, training and administrative positions requiring engineering expertise.

 The starting salary for a fully-trained Naval Combat Systems Engineering Officer is $51,000 per year; however, depending on previous experience and training the starting salary may be higher.
 Regular promotions through the junior officer ranks take place based on the completion of required training and on the length of service as an officer.
 Once promoted to the rank of Lieutenant (Navy) their salary is approximately $74,000 per year.
-Marine Systems Engineers who demonstrate the required ability, dedication and potential are selected for opportunities for career progression, promotion through the senior officer ranks and advanced training.
+Naval Combat Systems Engineers who demonstrate the required ability, dedication and potential are selected for opportunities for career progression, promotion through the senior officer ranks and advanced training.